FlexMeasures/flexmeasures/documentation/tut/toy-example-process.rst

 The image above show the schedules following the three policies.

 In the first policy, there's no flexibility and it needs to schedule as soon as possible.
 Meanwhile, in the BREAKABLE policy, the consumption blocks surrounds the time restriction to consume in the cheapest hours.
-Finally, in the SHIFTABLE the process is shifted to capture the best prices, avoiding the time restrictions.
+Finally, in the SHIFTABLE policy, the process is shifted to capture the best prices, avoiding the time restrictions.